OpenSmock/Molecule/documentation/Create and connect Components.md

 	self getMolGNSSDataEventsSubscriber subscribe: self
 ```

-Stopping the component means that it will not listen anymore to the events produced by `MolGNSSDataEvents`.
+Stopping `MolGNSSMapImpl` means that it will not listen anymore to the events produced by `MolGNSSDataEvents`.
 ```smalltalk
 MolGNSSMapImpl>>componentPassivate